EEGKit/openvibe-meta/README.md

 `$ ./install_dependencies.sh`

-Dependencies will be installed in a *dependencies* folder at the root of the project.<br>
+Dependencies will be installed in a *dependencies* folder at the root of the project.
 Some will be installed on the system.

 ## Building the project